 We now compare the cosmological results from a FS analysis within $\Lambda$CDM of the various BOSS data presented previously.
 Summary of the cosmological results are given in Fig.~\ref{fig:measurements}. \\

 We divide the contenders into the following matchups:\\

 \paragraph{$P_\textsc{fkp}^\textsc{lz/cm}$ vs.~$\xi^\textsc{lz/cm}$ (\emph{i.e.}, the Fourier vs. configuration space matchup).} Such matchup was already presented in Ref.~\cite{Zhang:2021yna} but with varying neutrino masses.
 Here we re-do the same comparison with one massive neutrino fixed to minimal mass, finding similar conclusions: the difference in the 1D posteriors is about $\lesssim 0.6 \sigma$ for all cosmological parameters.
 Importantly, as seen in Fig.~\ref{fig:bao}, the consistency is brought to better agreement when the same reconstructed BAO parameters $\alpha^\textsc{lz/cm}_{rec}$ is added to both: $\lesssim 0.2 \sigma$ for all cosmological parameter, except on $\sigma_8$, $S_8$, and $n_s$, which are consistent at about $0.3 - 0.5\sigma$.
 Contrary to the other comparisons made here, the cosmological information between the two compared statistics is effectively quite different due to two reasons.
 First, the BAO signal is fully analyzed in configuration space, as it shows up as a peak around $110\Mpcinvh$, while the BAO wiggles in Fourier space above the scale cut are not analyzed.
 Second, the scale cuts are effectively different (see more discussions in Ref.~\cite{Zhang:2021yna}).
 Therefore, the addition of the same reconstructed BAO parameters effectively bring closer the BAO information content between the Fourier and configuration space analysis.
 However, we still expect some level of differences on the posteriors as the information content is not equivalent in the two analyses.
-The fact that we are finding consistency at $\lesssim 0.5 \sigma$ between the two analyses tells us that the potential systematics affecting the two analyses (\emph{e.g.}, estimators) lead to at most $\lesssim 0.5 \sigma$.
-In particular, as the correlation function is free from the window functions effect, such match between the two analyses tells us that the effect from the window function (normalization) is under relatively good control. $P_\textsc{fkp}^\textsc{lz/cm}$ and $\xi^\textsc{lz/cm}$ are thus declared both \textit{winners}. \\
+In particular, as the correlation function is free from the window functions effect, such match between the two analyses tells us that the effect from the window function (normalization) is under relatively good control. $P_\textsc{fkp}^\textsc{lz/cm}$ and $\xi^\textsc{lz/cm}$ are thus declared both consistent. \\